mr-vercetti/mr.vercetti.cc/website/content/_index.md

 ## By the way, more about me...
 I make my living as DevOps Engineer.
 I love classic/retro/old stuff, but I also appreciate the new.
 I spend most of my free time in front of the computer but that doesn't mean it's "productive".
-I'm not a fan of productivity above all else.
+I'm not a fan of forced productivity.
 Sometimes I just like to sit and install mods for Vice City.

 ## My job and my own projects